 – desk = free to us…thanks, Rebecca!

-– chair = Ikea….have no idea how much it was.
+– chair = Ikea….do not know how much it was.
 Again, a while ago.

 – spray paint = already had.
 It would cost you about 10 bucks in spray paint if you went out and bought it today.